British Lawmakers Say They Take ‘No Comfort’ in China Lifting Sanctions Amid Human Rights Abuses

 0:00

-A group of British lawmakers said on Jan.
-30 that they “take no comfort” from China’s decision to lift the sanctions imposed on them, especially as the communist regime continues to commit human rights abuses in Hong Kong and Xinjiang.
+A number of UK lawmakers said on Jan.
+30 that they take “no comfort” from China’s decision to lift the sanctions imposed on it, especially as the communist regime continues to commit human rights abuses in Hong Kong and the Xinjiang region.

-UK Prime Minister Keir Starmer, who is in China for a four-day visit, announced he had secured an assurance from Chinese leader Xi Jinping to remove the restrictions on sitting parliamentarians during their earlier meeting in Beijing.
+British Prime Minister Keir Starmer, who is in China for a four-day visit, announced that he had secured an assurance from Chinese leader Xi Jinping to remove the restrictions on sitting parliamentarians during their earlier meeting in Beijing.